outlyer/RHEOS/readme.md

 RHEOS will attempt to discover all connected HEOS devices on start up.
 Tested to date with Marantz HEOS enabled AVRs, PLAYERS :HEOS DRIVE HS1 and HS2, HEOS1, HEOS3, HEOS 5 and HEOS 7, HEOS LINK and HEOS AMP.
 Maximum number of players that can be simulatnaeosly grouped is 16, dependent upon network performance.

 Players will appear as Squeezebox Devices in ROON Settings -> Audio.
-Intially all unnamed.
-Each device is intially unamed and to enabled in ROON edit a device name(Edit Rooms -> Select / Edit Name).
+Each device is intially unamed and to enable in ROON edit a device name(Edit Rooms -> Select / Edit Name).
 If they do not appear make sure you are not running Logitech Media Server (LMS) and do not have another version of RHEOS enabled onthe system.

 If you have HS2 devices you may wish to enable Hi-Res streaming (192 kHz 24 Bit Flac).
 Do this in Settings-> Extension -> RHEOS -> Settings for each HS2 player.
 This may increase network load and success will depend upon wired connections and a fast ethernet.
 All players default to CD quality 48kHz 24 bit.